Cheshire (comics): Post-Crisis

-In 2005, she appeared in the miniseries Villains United as a member of the Secret Six.
-Cheshire had been blackmailed into joining by Mockingbird, who claimed that there was a small bomb implanted in the back of Lian's head.
-During the series, she slept with Thomas Blake, a.k.a.
-Catman, and became pregnant with a replacement child, thereby allowing her to leave the team and no longer needing to worry for Lian's safety.
+In 2005, she appears in the miniseries Villains United as a member of the Secret Six.
+Cheshire is blackmailed into joining by Mockingbird, who claims that there is a small bomb implanted in the back of Lian's head.
+During the series, she sleeps with Catman, and becomes pregnant with a replacement child, thereby allowing her to leave the team and no longer needing to worry for Lian's safety.
 At the end of the miniseries, having betrayed the Six to Luthor's Society, she is shot and critically wounded by Deathstroke.
 As the faux Luthor orders the Society's withdrawal, one of his last commands is to bring Cheshire with them, provided she is still alive.

-After the "Villains United" series, she later turned up alive, living in a mansion in the Himalaya Mountains with her son by Blake.
-Working with Vandal Savage again, she put out hits on the other members of the Secret Six except for Blake.
-Taking matters into her own hands, she stabs the Mad Hatter, who is working with the Six.
-Her blade was poisoned (as usual) and she later bartered the antidote to the poison to Catman in exchange for her safety.
+After the "Villains United" series, she turns up alive, living in a mansion in the Himalayas with her son by Blake.
+Working with Vandal Savage again, she puts out hits on the other members of the Secret Six except for Blake.
+Taking matters into her own hands, she stabs and poisons the Mad Hatter, who is working with the Six.
+She later barters the antidote to the poison to Catman in exchange for her safety.

-In Justice League of America (vol. 2) #12, Cheshire was shown in prison, receiving a visit from Roy Harper and Lian.

-In the Justice League of America Wedding Special, Cheshire was shown to be a member of the new Injustice League.
-She was later seen among the exiled villains in Salvation Run.
+In the Justice League of America Wedding Special, Cheshire is shown to be a member of the Injustice League.
+She is later seen among the exiled villains in Salvation Run.

-Cheshire returned as a member of a small army of villains attempting to collect massive bounties on the heads of the Secret Six.
-She manages to poison the meals of her targets, but is defeated by Jeannette.

 In Justice League: Cry for Justice, Star City is destroyed by Prometheus, killing Lian.
 Cheshire attacks Roy, outraged at him for not keeping Lian safe, injuring him in the process.
-Both Roy and Cheshire continue to fight however Roy manages to pin Cheshire against the wall.
-Cheshire loses the will to fight and tearfully recalls the loss of her child.
+However, Cheshire loses the will to fight and tearfully recalls the loss of her child.
 Roy comforts her and the two of them attempt to sleep together, but due to Roy's impotence he is unable to please Cheshire in bed, which causes more turmoil in Roy's life forcing him to angrily leave.